TheJumpCloud/support/scripts/automation/Radius/readme.md

 ## Setup

-Ensure that you are these commands in a PowerShell 7 envirionment.
+Ensure that you are these commands in a PowerShell 7 environment.
 Within your PowerShell terminal window run `$PSVersionTable`, PSVersion should be version 7.x.x.
 If 5.1.x is running you need to install [PowerShell 7 from Microsoft](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.3)

 After installing PowerShell 7.x.x, install the [JumpCloud PowerShell Module](https://www.powershellgallery.com/packages/JumpCloud) in the PowerShell terminal window.
 This can be done by running `Install-Module -Name JumpCloud`

 At the time of this writing JumpCloud Module 2.1.3 was the latest version.
 Please ensure you are at least running this version of the PowerShell Module.

-To generate a set of Radius certificates.
-The two scripts `Generate-RootCert.ps1` and `Generate-UserCerts.ps1` must be used.
-A configuration file `Config.ps1` must also be edited prior to running the cert generation scripts.

-### Set the Radius Config
+### Set the Radius Config File

-Before Running either the `Generate-RootCert.ps1` and `Generate-UserCerts.ps1` scripts the environment variables for your JumpCloud Organization must first be set.
+Before Running the `Start-RadiusDeployment.ps1` script, the environment variables for your JumpCloud Organization must first be set.
 Open the `config.ps1` file with a text editor.

 #### Set Your API Key ID